Laerinok/Vintage-Story-Server-Utilities/README.md

 3. Modify the value for each variable to match your specific setup:
     * `ModsupdaterPath`: The full path to the `VS_ModsUpdater.exe` file.
     * `ModsupdaterArguments`: Any additional command-line arguments you want to pass to Modsupdater (separate them with a space).
-    * `LocalModsFolder`: The path to the folder where Modsupdater will update your mods.
+    * `LocalModsFolder`: The local path to the folder where Modsupdater will update your mods.
     * `WinscpPath`: The full path to the `WinSCP.com` file.
     * `FtpUsername` and `FtpPassword`: Your FTP server login credentials.
     * `FtpServer`: Your FTP server address.